thu-ml/tianshou/docs/01_user_guide/00_training_process.md

 In general, the process can be described as executing a number of epochs as follows:

-* **Epoch**:
+* **epoch**:
-  * Repeat until a sufficient number of steps is reached (for online learning, typically environment step count)
+  * repeat until a sufficient number of steps is reached (for online learning, typically environment step count)
-    * **Training Step**:
+    * **training step**:
-      * For online learning algorithms …
+      * for online learning algorithms …
-        * **Collection Step**: collect state transitions in the environment by running the agent
+        * **collection step**: collect state transitions in the environment by running the agent
-        * (Optionally) conduct a test step if collected data indicates promising behaviour
+        * (optionally) conduct a test step if collected data indicates promising behaviour
-      * **Update Step**: Apply gradient updates using the algorithm’s update logic.
+      * **update step**: apply gradient updates using the algorithm’s update logic.
         The update is based on …
         * data from the preceding collection step only (on-policy learning)
         * data from the collection step and previous data (off-policy learning)
         * data from a user-provided replay buffer (offline learning)
-  * **Test Step**
+  * **test step**
-    * Collect test episodes from dedicated test environments and evaluate agent performance
+    * collect test episodes from dedicated test environments and evaluate agent performance
-    * (Optionally) stop training early if performance is sufficiently high
+    * (optionally) stop training early if performance is sufficiently high

 ```{admonition} Glossary
 :class: note